Fulton Student Organizations (FSO)

 We will review your submission and reach out to you to discuss your program.

-• Activity must provide in-depth opportunity for K-12 students to develop awareness, enjoyment, interest, and understanding of STEM and engineering practices
+- Activity must provide an in-depth opportunity for K-12 students to develop awareness, enjoyment, interest, and understanding of STEM and engineering practices.

 Volunteer for an Event:

 Deans Funding : Register and learn more at https://fso.engineering.asu.edu/deans-funding-events/

 A Day in the Life Of…Field Trip Days – Tempe and Poly, Various dates throughout the year